Graph Exploration with Embedding-Guided Layouts: Related work

 \textbf{Topology-driven}.
-Topology-driven layout algorithms draw graphs with topology information.
+Topology-driven layout algorithms draw graphs based solely on graph topology.
 One of the classic families is force-directed, which generates a force-balanced graph layout by modeling nodes and edges as physical objects.
-One representative example is the Fruchterman-Reingold (F-R) algorithm\cite{fruchterman1991graph}, which defines a simplified charge-spring model and performs well with simplicity and scalability.
-Abundant algorithms are later proposed by encoding extra information into the physical model\cite{kk1989graph,graphSGD2018,noack2003energy,Bannister2013,Wang2018i,suh2019persistent,Xue2022}.
-For example, most recently, PH\cite{suh2019persistent} leverages the persistent homology features of graphs for interactive layout manipulation with a novel bar-list design.
+One representative example is the Fruchterman-Reingold (F-R) algorithm~\cite{fruchterman1991graph}, which defines a simplified charge-spring model and performs well with simplicity and scalability.
+Abundant algorithms are later proposed by encoding extra information into the physical model~\cite{kk1989graph,graphSGD2018,noack2003energy,Bannister2013,suh2019persistent,Xue2022}.
+For example, most recently, PH~\cite{suh2019persistent} leverages the persistent homology features of graphs for interactive layout manipulation with a novel bar-list design.
 Another type is dimensionality reduction-based methods, which leverage dimensionality reduction algorithms to project data onto a 2D space.
-For instance, PivotMDS\cite{Brandes2007} is a sampling-based approximation to classical multidimensional scaling (MDS) by assigning a subset of nodes as pivots.
-HDE\cite{Harel2002} is similar to PivotMDS but uses principal component analysis (PCA) for dimensionality reduction.
-Recently, \textit{ts}NET leverages \textit{t-}distributed Stochastic Neighbor Embedding (\textit{t-}SNE)\cite{Kruiger2017} with a modified cost function to encode the graph as a 2D distance matrix.
-In recent years, advances in deep learning are introduced to power automatic graph layout, which performs well on learning the graph topology and drawing style\cite{wang2019deepdrawing,2019arXiv190412225K,Kwon2018}.
+For instance, PivotMDS~\cite{Brandes2007} is a sampling-based approximation to classical multidimensional scaling (MDS) by assigning a subset of nodes as pivots.
+HDE~\cite{Harel2002} is similar to PivotMDS but uses principal component analysis (PCA) for dimensionality reduction.
+Recently, \textit{ts}NET leverages \textit{t-}distributed Stochastic Neighbor Embedding (\textit{t-}SNE)~\cite{Kruiger2017} with a modified cost function to encode the graph as a 2D distance matrix.
+In recent years, advances in deep learning are introduced to power automatic graph layout, which performs well on learning the graph topology and drawing style~\cite{wang2019deepdrawing,2019arXiv190412225K,Kwon2018}.
 However, they are usually limited by the graph size and are not scalable to solve universal problems.
-In addition, aiming at reducing computation time, many multi-level methods are developed by decomposing large graphs into coarser graphs.
-They first lay out the coarsest graphs with a force-directed \cite{Walshaw2001,Hachul2005,Gajer2001} or dimension reduction-based method\cite{Cohen1997,Zhu2021} and then use the vertex position as the initialization for the next finer graph.
-Most recently, DRGraph\cite{Zhu2021} enhances the non-linear dimensionality reduction scheme using a sparse distance matrix, the negative sampling technique, and a multi-level layout scheme.
+In addition, aiming at reducing computation time, multi-level methods decompose large graphs into coarser graphs.
+They first lay out the coarsest graphs with a force-directed ~\cite{Walshaw2001,Hachul2005,Gajer2001} or dimension reduction-based method~\cite{Cohen1997,Zhu2021} and then use the vertex position as the initialization for the next finer graph.
+Most recently, DRGraph~\cite{Zhu2021} enhances the non-linear dimensionality reduction scheme using a sparse distance matrix, the negative sampling technique, and a multi-level layout scheme.
 The scheme comprises coarsening, coarsest graph layout, and refinement.
-In general, although the aforementioned topology-driven algorithms are effective for visualizing graphs and account for the majority of graph layout methods, they only consider the graph topology but ignore its important node attributes.
+In general, although topology-driven algorithms are effective, they only consider the graph topology but ignore its important node attributes.